haveanicedaymydear/Assistant-Autogen/readme.md

 #### 1. The Writer Team (`create_writer_team`)
 -   **Purpose:** To draft and revise a specific document section from source files.
 -   **Agents:**
     -   `Planner`: The orchestrator.
 Follows a strict plan to read guidance, read sources, delegate drafting, and order the saving of the file.
-It is the only agent in this team authorized to issue the `TERMINATE` signal.
+It is the only agent in this team authorised to issue the `TERMINATE` signal.
     -   `Document_Writer`: The content specialist.
-Its sole job is to synthesize information and write the document text.
+Its sole job is to synthesise information and write the document text.
 It does not engage in conversation.
     -   `Writer_User_Proxy`: The tool user.
 Executes file I/O operations (`read`, `save`, `list`) on behalf of the Planner.

 #### 2. The Validator Team (`create_validator_team`)
 -   **Purpose:** To validate a single section draft for factual accuracy, structural integrity, and rule compliance.
 -   **Agents:**
     -   `Quality_Assessor`: The lead validator.
 It performs structural checks and consolidates all findings into the final feedback report.
-It is the only agent in this team authorized to issue the `TERMINATE` signal.
+It is the only agent in this team authorised to issue the `TERMINATE` signal.
     -   `Fact_Checker`: The accuracy specialist.
 Its sole job is to compare the draft against the source documents and report any factual discrepancies.
     -   `Validator_User_Proxy`: The tool user for this team.